bhaney/graph_embeddings/README.md

 ## Installation
 This package was created with Python 2.7 and works with Keras 2.2.4 using Tensorflow 1.12.0 as the backend.
-It's recommended to use an anaconda instance to set up the environment in order to ensure no dependencies conflict.
+It's recommended to use an anaconda instance to set up the environment in order to ensure no conflicts between various packages.
 You can download the anaconda package manager here: https://www.anaconda.com/download/

 1. Create the anaconda enviorment
 ```